Red Sangria Recipe

 - This is perfect for using up leftover fruit you have.
 Any fresh or frozen fruit is great in it.
 We prefer citrust, berries, grapes, pineapple etc.

-Expert Tips for This Red Wine Sangria Recipe
+Pro Tips for the Best Red Sangria Recipe

 - The best part of making a cocktail at home is you can adjust to your preference.
 Make sure to taste test this sangria and if you’d like it sweeter add a splash or orange juice or extra sweetener.
 If you’d like to stronger add more alcohol.